- Starter

 1. Request a link to download an installer or license

 To request a download link, open https://etlworks.com/downloads/request.html in any browser.
-Fill in the form and follow the on-screen instructions.
+Fill in the form and click Email me the installer.

-Enter a valid email address.
-The Etlworks license server will send a short-lived download link to the email provided during registration
+Important: Enter a valid email address.
+The Etlworks license server will send a short-lived download link to the email provided during registration.

 If you already have an account with Etlworks, please enter the same Company, Name, and Email used when the existing account was created.
 If you’re unsure about these details, feel free to contact Etlworks support at support@etlworks.com for assistance.